oddlama/agenix-rekey/README.md

     ```

 2. Encrypt some secrets using (r)age and your master key. `agenix-rekey` defines the `edit-secret` app in your flake,
-   which allows you to edit/create secrets using your favorite `$EDITOR`, and automatically uses the correct identities for de- and encryption.
+   which allows you to easily create/edit secrets using your favorite `$EDITOR`, and automatically uses the correct identities for de- and encryption.

     ```bash
     # Create new or edit existing secret